TechTitans-Academy/Experiments-hub/Jenkins/DepCheck-SonarQube.md

-## Adding SomarQube and DepCheck in the pipeline.
+## Adding SonarQube and DepCheck in the pipeline.

 ### 1. OWASP - DepCheck Plugins.